IBS Yellow Stool: Is It A Normal Or A Bad Sign?

 These enzymes help the chemical breakdown of various food particles, thus helping their absorption from the intestine.

 When the pancreatic secretions are decreased, the food you will eat won’t be absorbed well.

 It is a rare condition, commonly due to chronic inflammation of the pancreas (as in heavy alcoholics) or obstruction of its duct by stone or tumor.

-- Any problem causing speeding up of your intestine movements or decrease the food absorption from the intestine to blood will almost always cause yellow stool.
+- Any problem causing speeding up of your intestine movements or decreasing food absorption from the intestine to blood will almost always cause yellow stool.

 - If you have a yellow stool with IBS, the most common cause is the IBS attack Itself, especially when you have an IBS-diarrhea type.

-- Other causes are actually rare and have other symptoms that are more prominent than yellow stool.
+- Other causes are rare and have other symptoms that are more prominent than yellow stool.